All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 2. Reduced Inflammation

-Chronic inflammation contributes to a wide range of conditions, from joint degeneration to cardiovascular disease.
+Chronic inflammation contributes to many conditions, from joint degeneration to cardiovascular disease.
 In animal models of ocular inflammation, Thymosin Beta-4 significantly reduced inflammatory markers and improved tissue outcomes (Sosne et al., 2007).
 A study in rats with induced colitis also showed reduced intestinal inflammation following TB4 treatment (Sosne et al., 2013).

 Evidence level: Primarily animal studies.
 Human clinical trials for inflammatory conditions are limited but ongoing.